SmaragdaTh/React-Journey/DAY.04/README.md

 # Day 04

   - **Topics**:
+    - Hooks (in a nutshell):
+        - Functions that start with use*
+        - Can be used (executed) ONLY WITHIN Components OR custom Hooks
+        - Were created to give the same power to Functional Components (as Class-based Components)
     - React Component Lifecycle
       - Study the [diagram of the Lifecycle](https://wavez.github.io/react-hooks-lifecycle/)
       - Study [Render & Commit](https://react.dev/learn/render-and-commit) from the docs.